Esophageal Cancer: Nutrition During and After Treatment

 If you’ve had surgery, your stomach may be smaller.
 You may fill up quickly.
 It may

 help to eat smaller meals more often.
-You should also avoid drinking fluids before
+You should also stay away from drinking fluids

 snacks include cheese and crackers, toast with peanut butter, crackers and hummus,